-God's love, mother's milk: An image of salvation
+God's love, mother's milk

 For most Christians, the primary symbol of God’s love and care for humanity is a cross—a reminder of the crucifixion.
 Yet for approximately the first five centuries of the Christian movement the crucifixion was not depicted visually because it was too closely associated with a shameful criminal death to be useful as a symbol of love and redemption.
 What complex theological and social circumstances brought crucifixion scenes to prominence as visual statements about God’s love for humanity?

 The New Testament assumes that humans are estranged from God and unable to overcome that estrangement.
 Christ’s death on the cross was a sacrifice for the purpose of removing the barrier between God and humans.
 Christ is pictured as a sacrificial lamb whose death ransomed humanity.
 But the New Testament offers no precise explanation of the dynamics of that sacrifice.

 Similarly, patristic authors offered no single doctrine of redemption.
 In fact, until Anselm gave his account of Christ’s salvific work in the 11th century, no treatise was devoted to explaining how Christ’s death saves.
 Patristic authors tended to see the whole incarnation as crucial to redemption; crucifixion and resurrection were understood as two moments in the same process.
 Paul’s image of Christ as victor over demons was also prominent in patristic literature.
 Other patristic writers emphasized Christ as illuminator, Christ as example, the life of Christ as a form of moral instruction, or Christ as provider of incorruption and deification.
 It was only gradually that Christ’s death as sacrificial victim came to be emphasized in Western theology as the most compelling proof of God’s love.